DigitalCarleton/AccessibilityPlus/Starter_Plugin_Documentation.md

 Once we have our metadata–referenced by `$newAlt`–we create the HTML code to represent our alt-text and assign it to $newCode.
 Then in the `$html`, we use the `substr_replace()` PHP function to replace the alt-text of the image with `$newCode`.
 (You can see how we found `$posStart` and `$length` using `strpos()` in the main code).

-At the end, we return the $html in its altered state.
+At the end, we return `$html` with our modification.

 ## Form: Settings.php
 Our settings form is the key part of the Admin view: it lets a user select from a dropdown menu  the metadata element they want to use as alt-text for an image file.